eetnaviation/samos/README.md

 to monitor simple appliances through the GPIO pins.
 All transmissions from the SAMOS unit are in serial.

+## SOMMS Messaging protocol
+The SOMMS (SAMOS Online Monitoring Messaging System) is used by SAMOS to communicate from the SAMOS unit to a connected Serial UART device.

+### SOMMS Standard Messaging
+When the system is at normal state and no faults are present SOMMS will send the following message every CPU cycle:
+SAMOS Module ID (MID) (STR) , SAMOS Module Name (MNA) (STR) , Current Position (INT) , Safety Chain Present (BOOL) , xx (Just "xx" represents no faults.)

+A basic message would look like this:
+1122,testmodule,3,true,xx
+This would mean that the device has a module id of 1122, is called testmodule is at position 3, the safety chain is connected (true) and there are no faults present (xx).

+When faults appear the same message is sent but instead of "xx" there is the fault code.
+If multiple faults are present the service recieveing
+SAMOS unit communications is responsible for tracking active faults.

+### Reseting SOMMS faults

+If a SAMOS unit detects a fault and reports it using SOMMS Standard Messaging the only way to clear the fault is to go to the SAMOS unit that had or has a fault present and reset it with the fault no longer present.
+This is due to safety measures so that no SAMOS reported fault goes uninvestigated.

 ## Pinouts

 ### SAMOS Monitoring Serial (SOMMS - SAMOS Online Monitoring Messaging System) interface pinout